-The prototype DH9 (A7559) was a modified Airco-built DH4 and first flew in July 1917 at Hendon in North London.
-It was powered by a six-cylinder in-line 230hp BHP Adriatic engine although throughout its life it was fitted with a multitude of differing engines.
+The prototype Airco DH9 (A7559) was a modified Airco-built DH4, which first flew in July 1917 at Hendon, North London.
+It was powered by a six-cylinder, in-line 230hp BHP Adriatic engine, although throughout its life it was fitted with a multitude of differing engines.

-The main external difference from the DH4 was a change in the cockpit arrangement to bring the pilot and observer closer together rather than being separated by the fuel tank.
+The main external difference from the Airco DH4 was a change in the cockpit arrangement, in order to bring the pilot and observer closer together, rather than being separated by the fuel tank.
 This improved communications enormously.

-To aid the switch in production from the DH4 to the DH9, the design utilised the wings and tail assembly from the DH4, mounted onto a larger fuselage.
+To aid the switch in production from the Airco DH4 to the Airco DH9, the design utilised the wings and tail assembly from the Airco DH4, mounted onto a larger fuselage.

-As previously mentioned, a number of different engines were tried and fitted to the DH9 including (most commonly) the 230 hp Siddeley Puma and the 230hp Fiat A-12.
-The 430hp Napier Lion was also fitted experimentally to a number of aircraft.
+As previously mentioned, a number of different engines were tried and fitted to the DH9, including (most commonly) the 230 hp Siddeley Puma and the 230hp Fiat A-12.
+The 430hp Napier Lion engine was also fitted experimentally to a number of aircraft.

-Originally intended to deliver 300 hp, the Puma engine proved unreliable and so it was de-rated to 230 hp, resulting in a disappointing performance.
+Originally intended to deliver 300 hp, the Siddeley Puma engine proved unreliable, so it was de-rated to 230 hp, resulting in a disappointing performance.
 Even at 230hp, the engine still proved unreliable which severely compromised performance, resulting in high operational loss rates.

-The DH9 entered service in November 1917 but the type’s performance was soon regarded as being hugely inferior to that of the DH4, despite the forcast improved performance estimates to the contrary.
+The Airco DH9 entered service in November 1917, but the type’s performance was soon regarded as being hugely inferior to that of the Airco DH4, despite the forecast improved performance estimates to the contrary.

 Based upon those estimates, a massive order had been placed for 4,630 aircraft even before the first flight.
-This saw existing contracts for DH4's also being converted to DH9's.
-The order had been largely based upon a prediction of only 'one months disruption to production' although by July 1917 it was evident that the choice of engine was causing 'serious manufacturing difficulties'.
+This saw existing contracts for Airco DH4's also being converted to Airco DH9's.
+This order had been largely based upon a prediction of only 'one months disruption to production' although by July 1917, it was evident that the choice of engine was causing 'serious manufacturing difficulties'.

-The type’s poor operational performance on the Western Front soon resulted in it being transferred to operations in the Middle East and for coastal patrol duties in the UK, spotting U-Boats.
+The type’s poor operational performance on the Western Front soon resulted in it being transferred to operations in the Middle East, as well as coastal patrol duties in the UK, spotting German U-Boats.

-More than 1,300 DH9 were ordered directly from Airco with additional orders placed with Alliance; F.W.
-Berwick; Cubitt; Mann Egerton; National Aircraft Factory No.1 & No.2; Short Brothers; Waring & Gillow; G. & J. Weir; Westland Aircraft Works; and Whitehead Aircraft.
+More than 1,300 Airco DH9 were procured directly from Airco, with additional orders placed with Alliance; F.W.
+Berwick; Cubitt; Mann Egerton; National Aircraft Factory No.1 & No.2; Short Brothers; Waring & Gillow; G. & J. Weir; Westland Aircraft Works and Whitehead Aircraft.

-Despite its faillings in performance, huge numbers of DH9's actually went into service in virtually all theatres of conflict during the war.
-Eventually, a re-design produced the Liberty-powered DH9A (described separately) which resulted in an ultimately more successful aircraft.
+Despite its failings in performance, huge numbers of Airco DH9's actually went into service in virtually all theatres of conflict during the war.
+Eventually, a re-design produced the Liberty-powered Airco DH9A which resulted in an ultimately more successful aircraft.

 A production total of 4,091 has been quoted from the 4,630 ordered and it is reported that around 800 aircraft were not fully completed, these being delivered directly to storage from late-1918 onward.